Nonsymmetric Reduction-based Algebraic Multigrid: Convergence of reduction-based AMG

-The last line is found by observing that the bottom row of $(M-A)$ is zero when $\Delta_R=\Delta_F$ (see \eqref{eq:M_A}).
-This demonstrates that, in the context of a two-grid method, C-point relaxation does not improve the solution.
-In the multilevel setting, C-point relaxation can offer some improvement to solution, but remains much less important than F-relaxation. \end{remark}
+This demonstrates that, in the context of a two-grid method, \tcb{with reasonable choice of $Z$}, C-point relaxation does not improve the solution.
+In the multilevel setting, C-point relaxation can offer some improvement in convergence, but remains much less important than F-relaxation. \end{remark}